 In 2007 he visited Colombia and spoke with the then President, Álvaro Uribe, about the problems the country was facing and proposed the Consecration as a means to solve them.
 Thus the government, many of its leaders, the armed forces and the national police were consecrated.
 Then the Church consecrated Colombia to the Immaculate Heart of Mary for the first time and renewed its consecration to the Sacred Heart of Jesus on October 12th, 2008.
 He was then invited to Venezuela and it was there that he understood Colombia had been the model for what God was calling him to do.
 Hence in 2009 he founded the “Mission For the Love of God Worldwide” as a call to all people to understand that God exists and that He loves us and that we must return to Him in all things.

 On December 2012 he was diagnosed with esophageal cancer.
 He received different recognitions for his work from both Church and civil authorities especially from Mexico and Colombia, both in 2014.
-John Rick Miller was finally called to the Father’s House on May 30th, 2015 and his remains rest in Our Lady of Mercy Cemetery in Doral, Florida.
+John Rick Miller was finally called to the Father’s House on May 30th, 2015 and his remains rest in Our Lady of Guadalupe in Doral, Florida.